 Opportunities for partnership in Tamil Nadu

-The initiative in Tamil Nadu will support four districts, with an estimated cost of $3.8 million over three years.
-The C&A Foundation is the first industry partner to work with the Freedom Fund to specifically address a “hotspot” of bonded labour, providing an initial investment of $2.7 million.
+The initiative in Tamil Nadu will support work in four districts.
+The C&A Foundation is the first industry partner to work with the Freedom Fund to specifically address a “hotspot” of bonded labour.
 We seek partners to provide additional funding to scale-up the project beyond the four initial districts, as well as expand strategies and interventions to support survivors and increase the impact of the program.